javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

     Add the `value` to the store.
 The `key` is supplied only if the object store did not have `keyPath` or `autoIncrement` option.
 If there's already a value with same key, it will be replaced.

 - **add(value, [key])**
-    Same as `put`, but if there's already a value with the same key, then the request fails, and `ConstraintError` is generated.
+    Same as `put`, but if there's already a value with the same key, then the request fails, and an error with the name `"ConstraintError"` is generated.

-Just like when opening a database, we send a request: `books.add(book)`, and then need to wait for `success/error` events.
+Just like when opening a database, we send a request: `books.add(book)`, and then wait for `success/error` events.

-- The result (if any) is in `request.result`, for `add` it's the key of the new object.
+- The `request.result` for `add` is the key of the new object.
-- The error (if occured) is in `request.error`.
+- The error is in `request.error` (if any).

 ## Transactions autocommit